OtocolobusManulManul/chessbot/README.md

    The algorithm and the game logic are separate from each other.
 So the bot could technically play any other game with a square board and and support for the minMax algorithm.
 The rules of the game and evaluation functions could easily be switched out.

-   The current chess logic does not support en passant and
+The current chess logic does not support en passant and castling since my goal was to create an AI, not implement the rules of chess in C++

 the major upside is that the actual system is fast... able to evaluate a billion or more positions per minute (depending on hardware of course).
 Though the algorithm is still not very smart, a fact largely compensated by its evaluation speed. the solution I implemented for varying search lengths is also a bad workaround, and so until I can implement proper iterative deepening it will struggle in that department.
 Though I suspect once the cache becomes resilient enough to support that in a multithread environment

 The project also implements a lockless caching system to implement algorithms based on transposition tables or PV-Moves.
 The code can be seen in `cache.h` and a basic implementation using it can be added by removing comment lines in the algorithm in `debug.cc`.
 Though currently it is still very experimental and no doubt a lot of issues are still lurking in it. the system works perfectly in a single thread environment, though I think I was naive to think I wouldn't need to use atomics in a multithreaded one.
 So I think I may need to use those before it could support asynchronous search.

 ## performance and example cases: